Kotlin/kotlinx.serialization/docs-website/topics/serialization-custom-formats.md

     // Represents null values as NULL
     override fun encodeNull() = encodeValue("NULL")

-    // Represents non-null values with "!!"
-    override fun encodeNotNullMark() = encodeValue("!!")
+    // Marks the value as non-null with "!!" override fun encodeNotNullMark() = encodeValue("!!")
 }